aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/user-story-4.rst

 ``4 - People in charge of this data.``

-In this way, you can have your data always updated to always guarantee good quality in it, because you can know who oversees it and ask them to clean it up.
+This way, your data is always updated and you're guaranteed better quality, because you can know who oversees it and ask them to clean it up.

 Benefits